theresah95/admin-dashboard/README.md

 The purpose of this webpage was to have hands-on practice with Intermediate HTML and CSS concepts.

-## What I learned
+## What I Practiced

-I used CSS grid and flex to help with the arrangement of the elements on this page.
-I also tried out and learned how to use CSS variables, functions, custom properties, utilized and edited SVGs, used both relative and absolute units, and advanced selectors.
+ * CSS grid and flexbox
+ * CSS variables, functions, custom properties, advanced selectors
+ * SVGs - downloaded and edited styles
+ * relative and absolute units